 Different departments have different tasks at each stage of the product enrichment process.
 When different tasks are due to be completed, workflows will notify the relevant department to ensure products are fully enriched.

-MDM isn’t made for marketing purposes, but PIM is.
-It’s the perfect solution for businesses looking to leverage product data to supercharge eCommerce operations to increase revenues.
+PIM is the perfect solution for businesses looking to leverage product data to supercharge eCommerce operations to increase revenues.
 PIM enables you to create rich and unique product descriptions that ensure you rank well in Search Engine Results Pages (SERPs).